rubicundheart/crux-ansata/user/pages/07.events/_events/resume.md

     - title: Upcoming Events
       css_class: upcoming
       items:
-        - title: Crux Ansata at NOTOCON
-          info: <a href="http://xi.notocon.org/" target="_blank">NOTOCON XI: For the chance of union</a>
-          date: August 11th - 13th, 2017
-          description: No mass this weekend due to NOTOCON!
-        - title: Gnostic Mass
-          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
-          date: August 26th, 2017 6:30pm - 8:30pm
-          description:  Come join us for our public performance of Liber XV, The Gnostic Mass.
-This ritual is the central rite, both public and private, of the Ordo Templi Orientis.
-It is a participatory ritual, meaning that all attendees are expected to take part.
-The full script of the ritual can be found <a href="http://lib.oto-usa.org/libri/liber0015.html">here</a>.</p><p>We will begin at 7:00, so we ask that everyone arrives between 6:30 and 6:45 in order to be included in the headcount.</p>A quick reminder: we ask that nobody bring food, drinks, or vape-pens into the temple-space nor into the waiting room.
-        - title: Dress to Kill: How to Wardrobe like a Thelemite
-          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
-          date: August 27th, 2017 3pm - 5pm
-          description: In this presentation, Derek will walk us through how to use clothing--the most visible part of our personality--as a magickal weapon.</p><p>This presentation is public. $5 donation suggested
         - title: Growing the Magician: Creating and Living the Organic Magical Life
           info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
           date: September 3rd, 2017 3pm - 5:30pm